Stanford CARE Scholars

 About Our Program

-The Stanford Center for Asian Health Research and Education (CARE) is offering an immersive, online 9-week summer immersion in Data Science and Vulnerable Populations for undergraduate and graduate students, with a focus in Asian Health.
+The Stanford Center for Asian Health Research and Education (CARE) is offering an immersive, online course in Asian Health for undergraduate and graduate students, anchored by a 9-week summer immersion in Data Science and Vulnerable Populations.
 This exceptional program leverages the unique aspects of Stanford’s world-class research, technology, and medical infrastructure to train scholars to become superb population science researchers.

 By the end of the program, scholars will utilize tools to conduct large database analysis, understand core concepts in health care research, and identify problems/solutions in vulnerable populations.
 In addition, scholars will effectively engage with technologists, entrepreneurs, non-profits, and population science researchers.